haginile/SwiftDate/README.md

 Copyright and license
 =====================

-Code and documentation copyright 2014 SHFuse.
+Code and documentation copyright 2014 stockfuse.com.
 Code is released under the MIT license.